Bicknell204/Getting-and-cleaning-data-exam/README.md

 4)	summarized_df <- summarizedData(subset_df)

 All these functions have to be run in the indicated sequence order to obtain the file "output.txt" as it has been uploaded in the coursera web page.
 Also notice that the input for the "extractMeanStdColumns()" function has to be the output of "readData()" function and that the input for "summarizedData()" has to be the output of "extractMeanStdColumns()" function.
-Instead of creating an overall function containing this sequence with the correct inputs, I prefer to call each function separately from the command line in order to have access to outputs from readData() function and from extractMeanStdColumns().
-Additionally, in this way, final user is provided with the flexibility to decide whether include the Inertial Signals or not and, in case she does, she can access to this data as an output from the readData() function.
+Instead of creating an overall main function containing this sequence with the correct inputs, I prefer to call each function separately from the command line in order to have access to outputs from "readData()" function and from "extractMeanStdColumns()".
+Additionally, in this way, final user is provided with the flexibility to decide whether loading the Inertial Signals files or not by setting the second argument of "readData()" function to TRUE.
+In case she does, she can access to this "raw" data by accessing specific columns of the "readData()" output which would not be accessible if I grouped the 4 above mentioned functions in a overall main function.

 If the UCI HAR Dataset directory does not exist in the local computer, an internet connection is needed for the check_if_exists() function to programmatically download the source files and create the UCI HAR Data set folder in the local working directory.